LemmiwinksNO/bbnm-template/readme.md

 # elevated privileges using something like `sudo`.
 npm install jamjs bower -g

+jam install
+bower install

 # Updating the JamJS packages.
 jam upgrade

 # Updating the Bower packages.
 bower update
 ```

+## grunt-jade-plugin

+I use this tool to compile jade templates into javascript.
+The only problem is jade-runtime(included) requires('fs') -> node filesystem module.
+This causes problems with the requirejs grunt task.
+The solution I'm using is modiying the runtime file to not use require('fs'), so it works but the error messages will now be less helpful.
+The jade-runtime node module with updated runtime is already installed, don't change it! (until jade-runtime gets fixed to work with the browser.)

 ## Build process ##